Thomas Danby (died 1660)

+Life

 Danby was the son of Christopher Danby, and his wife Frances Parker, daughter of Edward Parker, 12th Baron Morley.
 He owned 10 manors and over 2,000 acres including coal mines.
 He was High Sheriff of Yorkshire for 1637 and was knighted on 25 July 1633.

 Danby was elected Member of Parliament for Richmond, Yorkshire for the Long Parliament in November 1640.
 He supported the King and was disabled from sitting in parliament in September 1642.
 He was fined £4,780 for his loyalty.

 Danby died in London and was buried in York Minster.

 Danby married Katherine Wandesford, elder daughter of Christopher Wandesford, Lord Deputy of Ireland, and Alice Osborne; she died in 1645.
 They had sixteen children, of whom ten, eight boys and two girls, survived infancy.
 Their son Thomas Danby (1631–1667) was the first Mayor of Leeds.